L'eredità: Main game

 Each episode features seven contestants, one being a returning champion, who compete to win a jackpot over the course of seven rounds.
 Only one contestant is allowed to answer a question at a time; if the contestant answers a question correctly, control is passed to the next contestant in a clockwise fashion.
 Each round continues until two questions are answered incorrectly by one contestant, after which the contestant who gave a second incorrect answer must challenge another contestant to an elimination duel known as the "Scalata Doppia" ("Double Climb").
-For the duration of the duel, each contestant has 45 seconds (60 seconds until 18 December 2022) to correctly identify as many words as possible from a standard list of definitions; the first letter of each word is automatically given (with one letter added to the word every two seconds until a correct response is given or until one letter remains), and the contestant in control can make as many guesses as possible (the round is played in a chess clock format).
+For the duration of the duel, each contestant has 45 seconds (60 seconds until 18 December 2022 and from the 2024–2025 season after the fourth round) to correctly identify as many words as possible from a standard list of definitions; the first letter of each word is automatically given (with one letter added to the word every two seconds until a correct response is given or until one letter remains), and the contestant in control can make as many guesses as possible (the round is played in a chess clock format).
 Correctly identifying a word freezes the contestant's timer and passes control to the other contestant.
 When a contestant has no time left on their clock, they are eliminated from the game and leave with no money; the eliminated contestant's money sum is transferred to the contestant who won the duel.

-"Continua tu" (You continue, round 1)

-In this first round of the game, since 19 December 2022, instead of the matchup game, and features a single scale of eleven matches of various kinds.
-Each participant has forty seconds to solve all the pairings, in case of error the conductor communicates the correct answer and the turn passes to the next competitor.
-Whoever concludes the pairings is immune from elimination and the reigning champion can choose to challenge only two of the five remaining competitors, who will compete for permanence in the programme through the double climb.

-"Chi, Come, Cosa" (Who, How, What, round 2)

-In this game, proposed in 2022, the contestant must complete the headline of a bizarre news story, choosing between two possible answer options.
-At the end of the round, the player who has collected two mistakes will be at risk of elimination and will have to play the double climb.